cquzhangtao/R-On-Cluster/readme.txt

 8) Done

-9) If you changed the configuration and want to run again, please just input command,
+9) If you changed the configuration and want to run it again, please just input the command,

 $ java -jar /some/where/you/copy/to/OsramRClient.jar

 B. Configuration

-Two files are required, Template file and scenario file.
+Two files are required, a Template file and a scenario file.
-In the template file, please use "[[name of a parameter]]" to replace the values you want to config later.
-There is no requirement on the name and location of template files.
+In the template file, please use "[[name of a parameter]]" to replace the values you want to configure later.
+There is no requirement for the name and location of template files.
-In the scenario file, please add names of all parameters to the first line and separate with a tab.
+In the scenario file, please add the names of all parameters to the first line and separate them with a tab.
 Please also add the following headers, Include, Name, and Template.
 Column "Template" refers to the location of the templates.
 Please add new lines to define scenarios.
 The values are also separated with a tab.
 Empty lines are allowed.

 !!!!The name of the scenario file is fixed to "scenarios.txt" and please put it under the tool folder.
-!!!!Please keep the names of parameters in the template file and the scenarios.txt file the same.The names of parameters are case insensitive.
+!!!!Please keep the names of parameters in the template file and the scenarios.txt file the same.
+The names of parameters are case insensitive.
 The order of the headers does not matter.

 C. Library

 If you want to use other libraries, please download them and put them into the lib folder in the tool.
-For windows, download zip file; For Linux, download .tar.gz file.
+For Windows, download the zip file; For Linux, download the .tar.gz file.

 D. Rserve installation